karpah/phynaster/README.md

 -----------------------------

 * Proper support for more association types (has one, has and belongs to many)
-* Overriding of default data
-* More helpers for things like timestamps and sequences
+* Helpers for things like timestamps, sequences, and guids